-Yes, momma was right, the first impression is important.
+Yes, momma was right, the first impression is important and it can be made into an epic one by renting a limo that comes along with nationwide coverage that can be used to pick up and drop off the special invitees.
 Once people start arriving at your video call or party, there are some things you can do to spice up the environment.
 You want people to feel comfortable, especially if they are new.

 Elevate your drafts by finding fun ways to engage people in conversation.
 A few years back I was at a thrift store and saw the perfect sports coat: wild pattern, loud colors… Craig Sagar would be proud.
 It is now part of league tradition, I had professional photos taken in the jacket one year to give out to league-mates.
 If I were ever to step down from hosting duties, the jacket would be passed on to the next host.

 Simple decorations can also make a space feel unique.
 I am not an interior designer but with a quick google search, I was able to create some fun things around the house.
 One of those was an in-home concession stand for all the snacks.
 All I did was throw a football field tablecloth on the table, added some simple shelves I had at the house, then added some cardboard football pennants, and BOOM!
 I now had a concession stand.
 Pinterest is full of ideas you can steal.

 Be clear and don’t leave them guessing.
 The first thing I say to someone when they get to my house for a draft party is something like, “The draft will start in 30 mins, the bathroom is located around the corner there, go grab you some snacks from the kitchen and claim a seat.”
 You’ve now knocked out all the main details and given your guests some direction on what to do.
 No more awkward standing around.
 Additionally, I always print out or write out the wifi password for people so they can get online and start diving into their research.